LET-99-dependent spatial restriction of active force generators makes spindle's position robust: Modelling the positional switch on oscillation onset

-We next wondered whether the assumption of negligible free-ends catastrophe is consistent with our measurement of microtubule contact density at the cortex.
+We next wondered whether the assumption of negligible free-end catastrophe is consistent with our measurement of microtubule contact density at the cortex.
 After \citep{redemann16}, the vast majority of microtubules emanating from the centrosome are astral: we thus assumed that the kinetochore and spindle microtubules were negligible in this estimate.
-Focusing on metaphase and with a residency time of microtubule ends at the cortex $\tau = 1.25\;\text{s}$ (this work and \citep{kozlowski07}), this led to about 100 microtubules contacting the cortex per centrosome, at any given time.
-Using our "landing" assay (Supplementary Fig.s S1C, S2A), we could estimate the number of contacts in the monitored region at any given time to 5 microtubules.
+Focusing on metaphase and with a residency time of microtubule ends at the cortex $\tau = 1.25\;\text{s}$ \citep{kozlowski07,bouvrais18}, this led to about 100 microtubules contacting the cortex per centrosome, at any given time.
+Using our "landing" assay \citep{bouvrais18}, we could estimate the number of contacts in the monitored region at any given time to 5 microtubules.
 Extrapolating this to a whole centrosome and assuming the isotropic distribution of astral microtubules (\S \ref{sensitivity}), we found 26 cortical contacts of microtubules at any time in metaphase.
-Although a bit low, likely because of the conservative parameters of the image processing (Supplementary Experimental Procedures) that could lead to missing some microtubules, this estimate was consistent with the estimate based on our hypotheses.
-Furthermore, it is also consistent with the measurement done by \citep{garzon16}.
+Although a bit low, likely because of the conservative parameters of the image processing that could led to missing some microtubules, this experimental assessment was consistent with the theoretical estimate based on our hypotheses.
+Furthermore, it was also consistent with the measurement done by \citep{garzon16}.
 In contrast, a non negligible catastrophe rate would have dramatically reduced that number of contacts at any given time.
 We concluded that free-end catastrophe rate was safely negligible.

 \item \textbf{No microtubule nucleation sites are left empty at the centrosomes} This is a classic hypothesis \citep{howard06}, recently supported by electron microscopy experiments \citep{redemann16}.